OpenPiRobotics/WebRobotControl/README.md

 ### Your libraries

-You will also need to install any libraries you require if it is not part of the standard Raspberry Pi OS install.
+You will also need to install any libraries you require if they are not part of the standard Raspberry Pi OS Python3 install.

 ## Download the code